huntabyte/huntabyte.com-archived/content/blog/seventh-article.md

 ---
-title: Third Article
+title: Seventh Article
-description: A simple description for my third ever article on my blog.
+description: A simple description for my first ever article on my blog.
 Join me as we explore the world of blogging.
 date: 2023-01-25
 updated: 2023-01-25